mtkier94/Neural-calibration-of-hidden-inhomogeneous-Marko-chains/README.md

 1) The raw data is provided by msg life central europe gmbh and can be found in "./data/msg_life/Tarifierung_RI_2017.csv".
 All other data in "./data/msg_life/" is derived from the raw data by data processing.
 The copyright for this data remains with msg life central europe gmbh, see LICENSE in "./data/msg_life/" <br/>

 2) Note: train- and test-data ("[x/y]_[train/test]*.npy") are not uploaded to './data/msg_life/' due to size-contraints (>100MB) on github induced by the time-series-format.
-However, running "0_main_data_processing.py" will create these files.
+However, running "create_data.py" will create all files required for training and/or evaluation.

-3) We do not include the .csv-files for the DAV 2008T tables (male or female) in this repository in "./data/DAV_tables", as we do not own copyright for it.<br/>
+3) The .csv-files for the DAV 2008T tables (male or female) at "./data/DAV_tables" are obtained via the R package "mortality-tables", see https://gitlab.open-tools.net/R/r-mortality-tables/-/blob/master/data-raw/Germany_Endowments_DAV-T.xlsx <br/>
-However, the data is available on the website http://www.aktuar.de/, see https://aktuar.de/unsere-themen/lebensversicherung/sterbetafeln/2018-10-05_DAV-Richtlinie_Herleitung_DAV2008T.pdf <br/>
-Alternatively, one may consider the R package "mortality-tables" to retrieve the data, see https://gitlab.open-tools.net/R/r-mortality-tables/-/blob/master/data-raw/Germany_Endowments_DAV-T.xlsx <br/>